Excitation of the Glashow resonance without neutrino beams

 \section{Introduction}

 In order to explore production of massive states in neutrino-induced reactions, one should have at disposal high energy neutrino beams.
-On the other hand, as neutrino scattering experiments are usually performed in the laboratory reference frame, energy-momentum conservation results in high longitudinal momenta of the final particles to be accurately evaluated for reconstructing the energy of an event.
+On the other hand, in the laboratory reference frame, energy-momentum conservation results in high longitudinal momenta of the final particles to be accurately evaluated for reconstructing the energy of an event.
 For this reason, the volume of a detector should be large enough to allow the particles to leave an interpretable signal in the bulk.
 Meeting or arranging these conditions is always a challenge for physicists and engineers~\cite{detector_rev}.
 This is particularly the case of searches for the Glashow resonance -- annihilation of an electron antineutrino with an electron into an on-shell $W^-$ boson, $\bar\nu_ee^-\rightarrow W^-$.
-The existence of this resonant process had been predicted by the theoretical physicist Sheldon Glashow in 1959~\cite{glashow_res} but still lacks unambiguous experimental confirmation~\cite{icecube_nature:2021,Distefano_nature:2021}.
-Meanwhile, its discovery would provide an additional important test of the Standard Model (to simplify the terminology, we write ``neutrino beam'', ``neutrino energy'', etc., frequently implying also antineutrino).
+The existence of this resonant process had been predicted by Sheldon Glashow in 1959~\cite{glashow_res} and still needs to be experimentally studied.